 The Vinasons shop was founded in 1883 by Manmohandas Sugandhi, selling spices and essential oil (attar) - it later included incense sticks among its products, including at some point their own sticks, perfumed with their own attar (essential oil).
 The business name is based on Vithaldas Narayandas and his sons (V N and Sons - Vi Na Sons).
 The area of Pune where the shop is based is Budhwar Peth, which by day is a popular retail area, especially for electrical goods, and by night is even more popular for its girls.
 There are various articles and videos about the area's colourful nightlife, somewhat overshadowing its more sober daytime businesses.

-The Kesar Gulab incense stick is a proper job masala.
-It is a charcoal-based fragrant-paste hand-rolled onto a pink-dyed machine-cut bamboo splint, and then covered in a woody melnoorva to prevent the moist sticks from binding together.
+The Kesar Gulab incense stick presents as a proper job masala.
+It is a charcoal-based fragrant-paste hand-rolled onto a pink-dyed machine-cut bamboo splint, and then covered in a woody melnoorva/masala powder to prevent the moist sticks from binding together, and to give a pleasing and aromatic appearance.
 The charcoal paste is very dry.
 There is a beautiful scent on the stick - quite sweet, flowery, edible; a blend of toffee and Turkish delight and Parma Violets.
 There's an underlying hint of fresh leather (which is possibly the saffron).
 It's bloody gorgeous.

 The scent on the burn is a little limp and, to be honest, disappointing.
-The stick promises much, but the bulk of that promise is not based on traditional solid masala ingredients such as resin, tree bark, petals, etc; like perfumed-charcoal incense, the promise of the perfume on the stick is not delivered in the burn because perfume/essential oil evaporates too quickly.
-After burning for 30 minutes there is a pleasant aroma in the room - gently floral, sweet, kind, like a young woman on summer's day in a summer dress walking in the sunshine in a field of flowers.
+The stick promises much, but the bulk of that promise is not based on traditional solid masala ingredients such as resin, tree bark, petals, etc; the promise is based on the aromatic powder, and that perfume is not delivered in the burn - presumably because perfume/essential oil evaporates too quickly.
+After burning for 30 minutes there is a pleasant aroma in the room - gently floral, sweet, kind, like a young woman on a summer's day in a summer dress walking in the sunshine in a field of flowers.
 It's a nice scent.
 It burns for around 45 to 50 minutes and gently informs the room in a pleasant, soft, flowery manner.
 Despite the languid manner of the burn, I like this, and am keen to explore more of Vinasons products.

 Date: Nov 2022 Score: 31